Tarskin/LaCyTools/README.md

 * __Source__: https://github.com/Tarskin/LaCyTools
 * __Bug reports__: https://github.com/Tarskin/LaCyTools/issues

-LaCyTools depends on NumPy, SciPy and matplotlib.
+LaCyTools requires at least Python 3.8 and depends on NumPy, SciPy and matplotlib.
 NumPy and SciPy are used predominantly for data fitting and numerical operations on arrays.
-Matplotlib is used to draw all of the graphical elements that are used/created by LaCyToolsTools in both the GUI and the images.
-LaCyTools is currently undergoing refactoring work (as part of the Python3 upgrade) to allow it to also work as a package, allowing easy access to all of it's functionality.
-However, the refactoring requires a significant amount of coding and therefore, we request that you inform us about any issues that you might encounter using the above mentioned bug reports page.
+Matplotlib is used to draw all of the graphical elements that are used/created by LaCyToolsTools in both the GUI and the images (see the requirements.txt for the full list)

 # Developer information
 If you would like to take part in LaCyTools development, take a look at the CONTRIBUTING and CODE_OF_CONDUCT files.

 # License information
 See the file LICENSE.txt for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

+# Installing LaCyTools (Windows)

+* Install Python3.8
+* Download the LaCyTools zip file and extract it to a non-protected folder
+* Create a Python3.8 virtual environment (python3.8 -m venv LaCyTools) in the root folder where LaCyTools is extracted
+* Activate the virtual environment (source LaCyTools/bin/activate)
+* Install the specific requirements (pip install -r requirements.txt)